Please contact the Auditor’s Office for any absentee voting questions, at 641-623-5443.

 However, the voter must separately mail the ORIGINAL REQUEST document to the Auditor’s Office which must be received before election day in order for the issued ballot to be counted.
 Voted ballots will not be opened unless the original request has been received.

-The last day to vote by absentee ballot is always the day before the election during regular Election Office hours which are 8AM to 5PM.
+The last day to vote absentee in person is always the day before the election at the Auditors Office from 8AM to 5PM.

-Polls close at 9PM for Primary and General elections, and 8PM for Municipal and School elections.
+Polls close at 8PM for all elections.
 Absentee ballots may not be turned in at a polling place except to be surrendered and voided, in which case the voter will be allowed to vote at their polling location.
 Questions may be directed to the Auditor’s Office.

 Track Your Absentee Ballot

 You may track your absentee ballot to ensure that it has been mailed to you and that it gets returned to the Auditor’s Office.

 The Code of Iowa provides for persons who have become hospitalized within 3 days of an election; Saturday, Sunday or Monday (or election day).
 To make a request call the Auditor’s Office no later than 4 hours before the polls close.
 The issued ballot will be personally delivered to that voter at the hospital by 2 election officials who will assist the voter in voting (if requested) and return the sealed, voted ballot to the Auditor’s Office to be counted on election day.

 Students from Poweshiek County have several options when it comes to voting: